lingeringwillx/StructIO/README.md

 Deletes the null-terminated string existing at the current location, then writes *string* as a null-terminated string in it's place.
 Raises a *ValueError* if it fails to find a null termination.

+**skip_cstr(n=1)**

+Skips the null-terminated string at the current position. *n* specifies how many null-terminated strings to skip.

+**delete_cstr()**

+Deletes the null-terminated string at the current position.

 **read_pstr(numbytes, endian=None)**

 Reads a Pascal string from the object and returns it. *numbytes* is used to specify how many bytes are used for the string's length in the object.
-The endian of the length of the string can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
+The endian of the length of the string can be specified with the *endian* argument.

 **write_pstr(string, numbytes, endian=None)**

-Writes *string* to the object as a Pascal string. *numbytes* is used to specify how many bytes are used for the string's length in the object.
-The endian of the length of the string can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
+Writes *string* to the object as a Pascal string.

 **append_pstr(string, numbytes, endian=None)**

 Same as *write_pstr* but appends the value to the object at the current position instead of overwriting existing bytes.
-The endian of the length of the string can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.

 **overwrite_pstr(string, numbytes, endian=None)**

-Deletes the existing Pascal string at the current position and writes *string* as a Pascal string in it's place. *numbytes* is used to specify how many bytes are used for the integer holding the string's length.
-The endian of the length of the string can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
+Deletes the existing Pascal string at the current position and writes *string* as a Pascal string in it's place.

+**skip_pstr(numbytes, endian=None, n=1)**

+Skips the null-terminated string at the current position. *n* specifies how many null-terminated strings to skip.
+**delete_pstr(numbytes, endian=None)**

+Deletes the null-terminated string at the current position.

 **read_7bint()**